tajroshith/terraform-S3-bucket/README.md

 terraform plan
 ```

-Applying the above architecture to our AWS using the following command
+Applying and executing the plan

 ```sh
 terraform apply